 - salt

 - Begin by heating the milk over low heat in a heavy-bottomed sauce pot.
-Don't just use a cheap pot especially one with a thin base as the milk will burn easily, ruining your sauce.
+Don't just use a cheap pot with a thin base, as the milk will burn easily, ruining your sauce.

-- Roughly chop the onion into a large dice (this makes it easier to fish out later), and add it to the milk along with the bay leaf, peppercorn, and cloves.
+- Roughly chop the onion into large dice (this makes it easier to remove later), and add it to the milk along with the bay leaf, peppercorns, and cloves.
 Simmer gently for ten to fifteen minutes in the milk to infuse the flavors.

 - While the milk is simmering, measure out the ingredients for the roux, and then melt the butter in a separate pot.
-Add the flour with a whisk making a white roux.
-To learn why the butter and flour are measured out by weight, and not simply measured using measuring cups read this guide to using and making roux.
+Add the flour with a whisk, making a white roux.
+To learn why butter and flour are measured by weight, rather than using measuring cups, read this guide to using and making roux.

 - Stir the bechamel periodically as the sauce slowly cooks, to ensure it does not burn to the bottom of the pot.
 If you do notice the sauce starting to burn or stick, (brown bits start appearing in the sauce) or you can feel the spoon/whisk scraping along the bottom, immediately strain the sauce into a new pot to avoid ruining the bechamel, and continue over a lower heat setting.